SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 2. ```SPO_AppSecret```: set the value to the Client Secret you copied in the first step when creating your app on your tenant.

 # Creating the Site Design
 Open PowerShell and make sure you either have the Microsoft Office 365 Management Shell or the PnP PowerShell Module installed.
 Both will work, but the cmdlets are named slightly different.
-In this walkthrough we'll use the PnP PowerShell Cmdlets.
+In this walkthrough we will use the [PnP PowerShell Cmdlets](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/?view=sharepoint-ps).

 First connect to your tenant using Connect-PnPOnline: